-If you reported interest income on Indiana Schedule A, Section 1, line 3B, you may be able to take a deduction.
-If any part of your interest income is from a direct obligation of the U.S. government, you can deduct this amount.
+If the amount on line 1 of Form IT-40 includes interest income, you may be able to take a deduction.
+If any part of your interest income included on line 1 is from a direct obligation of the U.S. government, you can deduct this amount.

 Examples of U.S. government obligations include U.S. savings bonds, U.S. Treasury bills and U.S. government certificates.
+This interest is usually reported on federal Schedule B.